 The way we design, develop, and run applications on cloud native platforms like Kubernetes differs significantly from the traditional approach.
 DevOpsCon speaker Roland Huß looks at a collection of common patterns for developing cloud native applications.
 After this session, you will have a solid overview of how common problems can be solved when developing cloud native applications for Kubernetes.

 “Public Cloud: yes or no?” – a question radically outpaced by the train of technology.
 More and more companies are looking into the advantages and disadvantages of a public cloud infrastructure.
 There is no doubt that the public cloud has its advantages.
 Its elasticity, high vertical integration, and global distribution are ideal for certain applications.
 However, very few applications really need this, and it’s worth taking a closer look.

 The news that tech giant IBM is acquiring Red Hat made waves throughout the industry.
-We talked to Sid Sijbrandij, co-founder and CEO of GitLab about the impact of the acquisition on the open source ecosystem, the multi-cloud trend and more.
+We talked to Murray Rode, Chief Executive Officer of TIBCO about the impact of the acquisition on the open source ecosystem, the multi-cloud trend and more.
 Since both IBM and Red Hat are deeply involved in the Java ecosystem, we also discussed what the Java market has to lose if things go south.